harshjha872/portfolioWEB-fe/README.md

 # portfolioWEB-fe
-Template For a portfolio website for any skilled worker without backend
+Template For a portfolio website for any skilled worker without backend(non-responsive)